David Lewis is an online writer with lots of info to share about Tai Chi.

 9. Repeat this sequence from step 4 until you meet an obstacle, then turn to face the other way, as outlined below:

 The exercise is far easier to perform than describe.
-It may help for someone to read the instructions to you.
+It may help if someone reads the instructions to you.

 The mind should be focused on the bottom of the feet.
 Movements and shifting of weight should be as slow as possible.